Blog

 • timelines are recalled differently under pressure

-What feels like a minor inconsistency to an applicant can appear as credibility risk to reviewers.
+What feels like a minor inconsistency to an applicant can appear as a credibility risk to reviewers.

 This is one of the fastest ways a standard case turns into an EDD case—extending Grenada CBI processing time significantly.